k-onrad/svelte-box/README.md

 ## Why?

-[] TODO
+[  ] Improve this
 Basically, Sapper is awesome, but doesn't attempt to decouple back and front (routing relies on express/polka middleware).
 I needed something to give me a decent starting point, with polyfills, preprocessors, e2e testing, SPA routing and some basic layouts, but completely decoupled from a back-end.

 ## What's in the box?

 This template includes
-* **Svelte** - Component framework which compiles your code to tiny, framework-less vanilla JS.
+* **[Svelte](https://svelte.dev/)** - Component framework which compiles your code to tiny, framework-less vanilla JS.
 * **Rollup** - Next-generation ES module bundler.
 * **Babel** -  Babel is a compiler for writing next generation JavaScript.
 * **Core-JS** - Modular standard library for JavaScript.
 Includes polyfills for ECMAScript up to 2020.